This Agile Project Management (online) course is for anyone with an interest in completing projects quickly and efficiently.

 Dates, Times and Delivery

-This course will be delivered live from our broadcast studio in Oxford, with opportunities to ask questions during the sessions, as well as via the online collaboration environments throughout the course.
+This course will be delivered live from our purpose-built broadcast studio, with opportunities to ask questions during the sessions, as well as via the online collaboration environments throughout the course.

 During the course you will have access to an online collaboration website.
 This can be used to interact with the course tutor, and will also be used to support learning activities during the course.

 Accessing Your Online Course